 Preparedness Research

 The FDA plays a critical role in protecting the United States from public health emergencies caused by chemical, biological, radiological, and nuclear (CBRN) threats and emerging infectious diseases, such as Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2, the virus that causes coronavirus disease 2019 (COVID-19)), Ebola, highly pathogenic avian influenza, and mpox.
 FDA is responsible for reviewing the safety and effectiveness of medical countermeasures (MCMs)—including drugs, therapeutic biological products, vaccines, and devices, such as diagnostic tests—to counter these threats.
-In addition to its regulatory responsibilities, FDA works closely with U.S. government partners to build and sustain the MCM programs necessary to effectively respond to public health emergencies including with the U.S. Department of Defense (DoD) to facilitate the development and availability of MCMs to support the unique needs of US military personnel.
+In addition to its regulatory responsibilities, the FDA works closely with U.S. government partners to build and sustain the MCM programs necessary to effectively respond to public health emergencies including with the U.S. Department of Defense (DoD) to facilitate the development and availability of MCMs to support the unique needs of US military personnel.

 In This Section